 How would you compare the world of Noah’s time to our world today, and how are we like Noah as we wait for Christ’s return?

-In the Gospel for this Sunday, Jesus told the story of the flood to explain the unexpected coming of God in judgment and grace.
+Jesus told the story of the flood to explain the unexpected coming of God in judgment and grace.
 Noah was a man who worked and walked in the light.
 But he lived in a world darkened by sin.
 The lost around him were deaf to his preaching and blind to the signs.
 The coming of God’s judgment was as unexpected as it was terrifying for them.
 But in the middle of all that judgment, God came in unexpected grace to rescue Noah and his family.

 As Noah worked and walked in the light, he heeded God’s warnings and trusted God’s promises.
 He watched; he waited; he prepared.
 And God made good on his promise: the same flood that judged the world also safely carried Noah and his family until they came to rest on a world washed clean.
 We live in a world that is still darkened by sin.
 As believers, we follow Noah’s example as we watch, wait, and prepare for Christ’s coming.
 We do not fear his return since we know he’s coming to take us to heaven.